vsouza/awesome-ios/README.md

 # Dependency / Package Manager
  * [CocoaPods](https://cocoapods.org/) - CocoaPods is the dependency manager for Objective-C projects.
 It has thousands of libraries and can help you scale your projects elegantly.
  * [Xcode Maven](http://sap-production.github.io/xcode-maven-plugin/site/) - The Xcode Maven Plugin can be used in order to run Xcode builds embedded in a Maven lifecycle.
- * [Gradle](http://openbakery.org/gradle.html) - The gradle xcode plugin can be used to build iOS or Mac OS X Projects using gradle.
  * [Carthage](https://github.com/Carthage/Carthage) - A simple, decentralized dependency manager for Cocoa. :large_orange_diamond:
  * [SWM (Swift Modules)](https://github.com/jankuca/swm) - A package/dependency manager for Swift projects similar to npm (node.js package manager) or bower (browser package manager from Twitter).
 Does not require the use of Xcode. :large_orange_diamond:
  * [Alcatraz](http://alcatraz.io/) - The package manager for Xcode.